Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Simulation Results and Analysis

-Finally, in Fig.~\ref{fig:perf_lambda} and Fig.~\ref{fig:perf_mu}, we compare the average AoI under the scheme with preemption and the average energy cost, resulting from our proposed MFG, a baseline policy with a fixed waiting rate $w=1$ and a baseline policy with a dynamic waiting rate $w=\max\{\lambda,\mu\}$, under varying $\lambda$ and $\mu$, respectively.
-In Fig.~\ref{fig:perf_vs_lambda_gamma5} and Fig.~\ref{fig:perf_vs_mu_gamma5}, we observe that, the average AoI of the proposed MFG and the two baseline polices decrease with $\lambda$ and $\mu$.
-Clearly, the average AoI improvement achieved by the proposed MFG compared with the baselines with fixed $w$ and dynamic $w$ can reach up to 22\% and 34\%, respectively.
-This is due to the fact, as seen from Fig.~\ref{fig:perf_energy_vs_lambda_gamma5} and Fig.~\ref{fig:perf_energy_vs_mu_gamma5}, the proposed MFG can make better use of the available energy at the IoT device, than the two baselines.
+Finally, in Fig.~\ref{fig:perf_lambda} and Fig.~\ref{fig:perf_mu}, we compare the average AoI under the scheme with preemption and the average energy cost, resulting from our proposed MFG, a baseline policy with $w=1$, a baseline policy with $w=\max\{\lambda,\mu\}$, and a baseline policy with $w=\gamma$ under varying $\lambda$ and $\mu$, respectively.
+In Fig.~\ref{fig:perf_vs_lambda_gamma5} and Fig.~\ref{fig:perf_vs_mu_gamma5}, we observe that, the average AoI of the proposed MFG and the three baseline polices decrease with $\lambda$ and $\mu$.
+Clearly, the average AoI improvement achieved by the proposed MFG compared with the baselines with $w=1$, $w=\max\{\lambda,\mu\}$, and $w=\gamma$ can reach up to to 28\%, 32\%, and 12\% respectively.
+This is due to the fact, as seen from Fig.~\ref{fig:perf_energy_vs_lambda_gamma5} and Fig.~\ref{fig:perf_energy_vs_mu_gamma5}, the proposed MFG can make better use of the available energy at the IoT device, than the three baselines.
 This demonstrates the effectiveness of the proposed MFG.
+Here, we would like to mention that, the considered three baseline policies may not guarantee that the average energy cost constraint is always satisfied.
+On the contrary, under our proposed MFG, the average energy constraint is always satisfied.